itk-dev/naevnssekretariatet/docs/DOCUMENTATION.md

 # Documentation

 All our documentation is written in the [Markdown](https://en.wikipedia.org/wiki/Markdown) format and should adhere to the [rules](https://github.com/DavidAnson/markdownlint#rules--aliases) described in the [markdownlint](https://github.com/DavidAnson/markdownlint) tool we use for linting our markdown files.

 Documentation files should be named in all caps with .md as the file extension and placed in the docs folder.
-For inspiration on how to write and structure documentation you could look at the documentation files that already exists.
+For inspiration on how to write and structure documentation you could look at the documentation files that already exist.

 A very simple template could look something like this: